Top Soft Skills to Put on a CV in 2025 and How to List Them Effectively

 Highlighting in-demand soft skills on your CV can enhance your chances of securing job interviews and make your CV more ATS-friendly.

-The above skills create a dynamic work environment, foster collaboration, and help drive the organisation’s success.
+The above skills create a dynamic work environment, foster collaboration, and help drive the organisation’s success as well as elevate your career growth.
 Take proactive steps to enhance your soft skills.
 Seek feedback from colleagues and continuously invest in your personal and professional development.
 Your next job opportunity is just around the corner!

 • Include soft skills: Incorporate soft skills in crucial parts of your CV, like the summary, work history, and skills sections.